 Our Souls Are by Nature Equal to Yours: The Legacy of Judith Sargent Murray

 Judith Sargent Murray was an advocate for women’s rights at a time when few women were making public their desire for equality; over time she has become an icon for the city of Gloucester and an important figure in the history of women in Colonial America.
-The central component of this special exhibition will be John Singleton Copley’s three quarter length oil on canvas portrait of Murray, generously on loan to the Cape Ann Museum from the Terra Foundation for American Art.
+To advance scholarship and contribute to the celebration of the 100th anniversary of the founding of the Sargent House Museum, the Terra Foundation for American Art, the Cape Ann Museum and the Sargent House Museum have partnered to organize a special exhibition and educational programming focused on the life and legacy of Judith Sargent Murray (1751–1820).
+The central component of this special exhibition is John Singleton Copley’s three quarter length oil on canvas portrait of Murray, generously on loan to the Cape Ann Museum from the Terra Foundation for American Art.

 The portrait will be on display at the Museum through May 2021.

 Earlier this year, several lectures and discussions were held focusing on Judith Sargent Murray.
 Programming was made possible with support of Mass.
 Humanities’ The Vote initiative.
 Some of those programs can be viewed here: